 Florida came up with yet another variation on the overlay, something of a reverse of the concentrated overlay, which I refer to as a Double-Back-Somersault Reverse Concentrated Overlay with a Twist, although that name understates the complexity of the plan.
-In phase 1 of a DBSRCOT, a portion of the existing area code 407 (the “Space Coast” area) split off geographically to a new area code.
-In phase 2, the part that retained the original area code in the split, is overlaid with the same new area code 321.
+In phase 1 of the DBSRCOT, a portion of the existing area code 407 (the “Space Coast” area) split off geographically to a new area code, 321.
+In phase 2, the part that retained the original area code in the split, the Orlando area, was overlaid with the same new area code 321.
 In 2019, the Orlando area was overlaid with area code 689; the Space Coast is still just area code 321 — although they will soon have to convert to 10‑digit local calling anyway because of “The Big 10D.”
 To date, no other state has been silly enough to propose a DBSRCOT.

 An intriguing variation on the concentrated overlay is the so-called “spotted cow” overlay.
 In a spotted cow, an entire area code is overlaid with a second area code, but any rate center which has only one prefix is allowed to retain 7-digit dialing, effectively excluding it from the overlay.
-No spotted cows have yet been proposed or implemented.
+No spotted cows have yet been planned or implemented.

 Concentrated Overlay with a Twist